bilalcoso/marker-colors/README.md

 # Marker Colors

 Hey there!
-This is my little project where I played around with marker colors and some simple HTML/CSS.
+This project is something I built while practicing HTML and CSS on freeCodeCamp.

 https://bilalcoso.github.io/marker-colors/